dogasantos/masstomap/README.md

 #### NOTE:

-Remove --privileged if you don't plan to execute nmap as root.
+Remove --privileged if you don't plan to execute nmap as root (won't be able to use synscan, just full tcp scan which is slower)

 ## RECOMMENDED TOOLS: